-A Master Administrator can configure and enable SSO for him or herself and for other sub-users.
-In the process of setting up SSO, we recommend that the Master Administrator create an SSO Admin – a dedicated user who has permission to access the SSO configuration.
-SSO is never enabled for the SSO Admin so he can always sign in to the account with his Keepit credentials.
-This will ensure that the Master Administrator and other users will not get locked out of their account in case SSO is configured incorrectly or an SSO certificate expires.
+As a Master Admin, you can configure and enable Single Sign-On (SSO) for yourself and for other sub-users.
+In the process of setting up SSO, we recommend creating an SSO Admin.
+This dedicated user has permission to access the SSO configuration but does not have SSO enabled, allowing them to sign in with Keepit credentials.
+This will ensure that the Master Admin and other users will not get locked out of their account in case SSO is configured incorrectly or an SSO certificate expires.
 For a step-by-step guide, see the article How to create an SSO Admin role.

-- In the Name field, enter a name and select Apply.
+- In the Name field, enter a name.

-- In the IDP URL field, enter the Identity Provider URL and select Apply.
+- In the IDP URL field, enter the Identity Provider URL.

 The IDP URL is the URL that performs the validation of credentials.
 You can find the IDP URL when configuring SSO with Azure AD Premium or other identity provider.
 In Azure it is called Login URL or SAML Single-Sign On Service URL.

 - In the Certificate field, paste the text of the certificate (Base 64) code from Azure AD Premium or other identity provider.

 The Certificate (Base 64) is obtained when configuring SSO with Azure AD Premium or other identity provider.
 Make sure you copy only the text between the begin and end markers.